jpetazzo/intro-to-docker/slides/Local_Development_Workflow/Body.md

     (You *are* using version control, right?)

-<!SLIDE printonly>
+<!SLIDE pprintonly>
 # Debugging inside the container

-In 1.3, Docker introduced a feature called ``docker exec``.
+In 1.3, Docker introduced a feature called `docker exec`.

 It allows users to run a new process in a container which is already running.

-It is not meant to be used for production (except in emergencies, as a sort of pseudo-SSH), but it is handy for development.
+If sometimes you find yourself wishing you could SSH into a container: you can use `docker exec` instead.

-You can get a shell prompt inside an existing container this way.
+You can get a shell prompt inside an existing container this way, or run an arbitrary process for automation.

 <!SLIDE printonly>
 # ``docker exec`` example